DonMartin76/k8s-workshop/07-appendix/README.md

 ## Display the Kubernetes Dashboard

-The following command proxies the Kubernetes Dashboard to your localhost:
+The following command proxies the Kubernetes API and Dashboard to your localhost at `127.0.0.1:8001`:

 ```
 ~/Projects/k8s-workshop$ kubectl proxy